yacoma/auth-boilerplate/README.rst

 Once that is done you can start the server::

-  (env) $ run-app
+  (env) $ gunicorn server.run

-You can go to http://localhost:5000 to see the UI.
+You can go to http://localhost:8000 to see the UI.

 For installing the test suite and running the tests use::